dcordero/SiriRemoteView/README.md

 ## Description

-SiriRemoteView is a subclass of UIView, which allow representing on the screen a Siri Remote Device on different status.
+SiriRemoteView is a subclass of UIView, which allows representing a Siri Remote Device and its actions.

 Customizable properties: